-89% of doctors use their phone to take medical photos and 73% admit to storing them among personal photos.
+89% of doctors use their phone to take clinical photos and 73% admit to storing them among personal photos.
 Your clinic is likely inadvertently breaking the law and risking huge fines, and you're vulnerable to cyber-extortion.
 PicSafe® provides instant protection.

 Using the default camera app, or the camera built in to messaging apps, almost always results in a breach of privacy regulations.